 - Third-Party Caskets: Funeral homes must accept a casket purchased elsewhere (like Amazon, Costco, or a dedicated casket retailer) and cannot charge a "handling fee" for doing so.

-To learn more about your rights, see our detailed guide on the FTC Funeral Rule Explained.
+To learn more about your rights, review the FTC Funeral Rule directly from the Federal Trade Commission.

 Emerging Trends in 2025-2026